Saturday, December 7, 2024

 Grinman considered: “Today’s commercial relations are not decided by diplomacy but by the affinity between presidents.
 We shall see.”

-Within CACA, trade unions and businesses converge with technological enterprises – one of the sectors most promoted by the libertarian administration on the basis of the links maintained by the President with billionaire SpaceX, Tesla and X owner Elon Musk.
+Within CAC, trade unions and businesses converge with technological enterprises – one of the sectors most promoted by the libertarian administration on the basis of the links maintained by the President with billionaire SpaceX, Tesla and X owner Elon Musk.

-Unión Industrial Argentina (UIA) President Daniel Funes de Rioja, presents th the situation as less dramatic for a local manufacturing sector fearing a negative impact from the closure of trade frontiers which might be imposed by the reindustrialisation of the United States.
+Unión Industrial Argentina (UIA) President Daniel Funes de Rioja, presents the situation as less dramatic for a local manufacturing sector fearing a negative impact from the closure of trade frontiers which might be imposed by the reindustrialisation of the United States.

 “Bearing in mind the prevailing trends towards nearshoring and friendshoring, it seems to me that interesting opportunities are opening up for Argentina and the region on the commercial front,” the industrial leader told Perfil.